PrincetonUniversity/openpiton/README.md

 Check out the sections below to see how to run the RISC-V tests or simple bare-metal C programs in simulation.

-> For simulation, Questasim 10.6b, VCS 2017.03 or Verilator 4.014 is needed (older versions might work, but have not been tested).

-> You will need Vivado 2018.2 or newer to build an FPGA bitstream with Ariane.

 ![blockdiag](/docs/openpiton_ariane_blockdiag.png?raw=true)

 #### Environment Setup